usnistgov/recipe-book/pasta/spaghetti.md

 - seasoning

 ## Instructions:
-- boil the water
+1. Boil the water
-- turn down temperature and add spaghetti
+2. Turn down temperature and add spaghetti
-- heat the marinara sauce
+3. Heat the marinara sauce in a saucepan
-- cook spaghetti for 10 mins
+4. Cook spaghetti for 10 mins or until al dente
-- colanderize
+5. Remove water with a colander
-- serve with sauce and seasoning on the spaghetti
+6. Serve with sauce and seasoning on the spaghetti.
+7. Eattttttttt